 Our product works on the mechanism of repellency.
 It temporarily inhibits the mating cycle of the insects.
 The product impairs the ability of the insects to reproduce, that is the insects will not lay eggs or the laid eggs will be infertile.
 The product causes feeding disruption in an insect by triggering an unpleasant reaction within the insect which might try to feed on the application.
 The product temporarily blocks the reproduction system of the insects by hindering the release of the vital hormones for growth.

-The product available in the form of liquid concentrate can be mixed in paints and be applied on the interior and exterior of the houses, schools, hospitals, warehouses, offices etc. to keep these areas safe from these pests.
+The liquid concentrate can be mixed with paints in a specific ratio and can be applied to the interior and exterior of houses, schools, hospital, warehouses, offices etc. to keep these places safe from bedbugs.

 Termirepel™ is thermally stable and does not degrade on exposure to heat and sunlight.
 It does not kill or harm the insect but repels them.
 It does not volatilize and does not degrade the soil.
-It is RoHS, RoHS2, REACH, APVMA, NEA compliant and FIFRA exempted.
+It is RoHS, RoHS2, ISO, REACH, APVMA, NEA compliant and FIFRA exempted.